GustavoGMachado/DSA---Fundamentals-of-Data-Eng/IaC - Terraform, AWS, Azure and Databricks.md

 Note that we only have a generalized template for creating EC2 instances on AWS (it isn't even necessary to define a provider), as well as its variable declaration.
 This is a module.

-And in the root folder, we define which module we want to call, passing the necessary variables.
+And in the root folder, we define which module we want to call (through the *source* command), passing the necessary variables.

 ```terraform
 # main.tf (in a Root Module)